So-Sung/So-Sung.github.io/_posts/2026-08-09-apk-build-and-execution.md

 ## What Static Analysis Actually Is

 Everything covered so far was done without ever running the app once — unzipping or decoding it, reading the file structure, reading the Manifest, understanding how DEX gets executed.
 This is Static Analysis.
-OWASP's MASTG defines it as examining an app's source code or binary without executing it, and in practice it usually covers a few distinct things:
+OWASP's MASTG defines it as examining an app's source code or binary without executing it.
+What I did today is really just the early part of that — the structural stage.
+Static analysis as a category is much broader than this.

 - **Structural analysis**: figuring out what files are inside the APK and what components/permissions are declared in the Manifest, like we did today
 - **Reading the code**: decompiling `classes.dex` with JADX into Java-like source, or with baksmali into Smali, to actually read the logic
 - **Hunting for strings and secrets**: checking whether hardcoded API keys, URLs, or certificates are sitting in the code or in `assets/`
 - **Native binary analysis**: opening `.so` files in `lib/` with Ghidra or IDA to inspect logic at the assembly level

-These four alone reveal a lot.
-But static analysis has clear limits.
+Today only touched structural analysis.
+Actually reading the code with JADX, digging for secrets, opening `.so` files in Ghidra — none of that has even started yet.
+There's still a lot of ground left to cover in static analysis alone.

+Static analysis does have limits, of course.
 Code obfuscated by R8 has its class and method names rewritten to `a`, `b`, `c`, so you can follow the logic's shape without understanding what it means.
-If strings are decrypted only at runtime, reading the code alone won't reveal the actual values.
-Reflection-based dynamic class loading, or logic that changes based on config fetched from a server, can't be caught through static analysis alone.
-And something like SSL Pinning — "this only passes if a specific condition is met" — reading the condition in code and actually bypassing it at runtime are two different problems entirely.
+If strings are decrypted only at runtime, reading the code alone won't reveal the actual values, and reflection-based dynamic class loading or logic that changes based on config fetched from a server can't be caught by reading code alone either.
+Those limits are eventually what pull you toward dynamic analysis — but that's a conversation for after digging further into static analysis first.

-That's why the next post moves into Dynamic Analysis — running the app for real and intercepting function calls as they happen.
-If today was about mapping the structure through static analysis, the next step is manipulating the logic that actually runs on top of that structure, in real time.
-First target: SSL Pinning.
-First tool: Frida.

 > Reference: [MASTG-TECH-0025: Automated Static Analysis — OWASP](https://mas.owasp.org/MASTG/techniques/android/MASTG-TECH-0025/) · [MASTG-TECH-0014: Static Analysis on Android — OWASP](https://mas.owasp.org/MASTG/techniques/android/MASTG-TECH-0014/)